mrochon/b2csamples/Scripts/MultiTenant/readme.md

 # Multi-tenant B2C setup

+**Note:** I am replacing the original source code for this sample with a combination of [React SPA and REST MVC app](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant).
+Some custom journeys are modified as well.
+The underlying B2C data remains the same except for a change to the federation technical profile for AAD federation.
+As a consequence, any existing AAD federated users will need to re-sign up (and be invited).
+This repo will be deleted in a couple of months.

 ## Introduction
 The following leads you through the process of setting up an Azure AD B2C directory to provide identity (authentication) support for a multi-tenant SaaS application.
 A single B2C directory is used to maintain each users membership of an application tenant.
 Once a user authenticates, using either a local B2C account or a federated social or work account, the token issued to the application contains, among other the user's application tenant id.